 Whatever your deepest values, religious beliefs, and feelings about your marriage, be authentic to them.
-I was a bit nervous about reading such things in front of "God and everybody," including both of our relatives, but everything we said was beautiful and true.
+I was a bit nervous about reading such things in front of "God and everybody," including some extremely prudish and fundamentalist relatives, but everything we said was beautiful and true.
 And besides, we needed to get some of the pearl-clutching out of the way to prepare our more repressed guests for the kind of reception we were about to unleash!
-We needed to lay it down from the start: We're here, we're not especially queer, but our reception might be, because we're not squares, get over it or get outta here before you have a stroke.

 I've emphasized that a wedding is about the whole community, not just the couple, and yet the couple is the center.
 At its best, a contemporary wedding invites the guests inward and onward.
 Sometimes they are challenged, lovingly, to stretch their comfort zones and open their minds and hearts.

 You are never obligated to be dishonest or silent about your love at your wedding to ensure the comfort of your guests.
-You should accommodate your guests' needs, and you should consider their feelings to an appropriate extent, but you should never accommodate anyone's bigotry or oppressive judgments about romantic love.
+You should accommodate your guests' needs, and you should consider their feelings to an extent, but you should never accommodate bigotry or judgments about romantic love that are incompatible with how you and your spouse live and love together.
 Steamroll that nonsense hastily and with a smile.
-My mother's parents are weirdly Puritanical German Catholics who expect wedding ceremonies to reassure the guests in Christian code language and signs that the couple has not yet had sex, and that they are getting married for sacramental religious reasons and not because they are already in a normally expressed adult romantic relationship, and that they will only endure sex henceforth to produce babies for Jesus.
-My husband and I took a hard turn away from that kind of language on purpose.

-Anyway, there are many sayings, proverbs, and definitions of "what love is."
-But many of them contradict each other, and any of them can be used disingenuously and manipulatively, and none of those axioms can authentically describe all people or all couples.
-Seal your bond with the words that speak for your particular love and your personal truth, and you will have a ceremony to remember with tenderness and pride.
+There are many sayings, proverbs, and definitions of "what love is."
+But many of them contradict each other, and any of them can be used disingenuously or manipulatively, and none of those axioms can authentically describe all people or all couples.
+Marriage isn't owned by any single culture or tradition, especially here in America.
+Seal your bond with the words that speak for your own love and your own truth, and you will have a ceremony to remember with tenderness and pride.